vamshi-arza/CricketSport-Data_Analysis-AWS-Python-PySpark/README.md

 This project utilizes data publicly available on the data.world platform, specifically the "IPL Data Till 2017" dataset by user raghu543 (https://data.world/raghu543/ipl-data-till-2017).

+### Tools Used

+- Amazon S3 - For storing and accessing CSV files.
+- Databricks - For creating and managing the Spark session and data processing.
+- Python - For scripting and data manipulation.
+- SQL - For querying and manipulating data within Spark.
+- PySpark - For data processing and analysis using Apache Spark.

 ### Data Cleaning

 - Filtered out invalid and missing entries.